 As a fiduciary of the corporation, the director owes his primary loyalty to the corporation and its stockholders, as do the officers and majority shareholders.
-This responsibility is called the duty of loyalty14.
-When there is a conflict between a director's personal interest and the interest of the corporation, he is legally bound to put the corporation's interest above his own.
-This duty was mentioned in Exercise 3 of Section 27.2 "Rights of Shareholders" when Ted usurped a corporate opportunity and will be discussed later in this section.
+This responsibility is called the duty of loyalty.
+When there is a conflict between a director's personal interest and the interest of the corporation, he is legally bound

+14. Fiduciary obligation requiring loyalty of directors and officers to the corporation and its shareholders. to put the corporation's interest above his own.
+This duty was mentioned in Exercise 3 of Section 45.2 "Rights of Shareholders" when Ted usurped a corporate opportunity and will be discussed later in this section.